-Raster and image data can be shared as an image service using ArcGIS Server.
+Raster and image data can be shared as an image service using ArcGIS for Server.
 An image service provides access to raster data through a web service.
-You can also share the data as part of a document, such as a map document, or as part of other services, such as a geodata service.
+You can also share the data as part of a document, such as a map or globe document, or as part of other services, such as a geodata service.

 What data can be published as an image service?

 The source for the image service can be a raster dataset (from a geodatabase or file on disk), a mosaic dataset, or a layer file referencing a raster dataset or mosaic dataset.
 Sharing raster datasets or raster layers that define on-the-fly processing, such as symbology or raster functions, is a core capability of image services and does not require an extension.
 The ArcGIS Image extension is required to share a mosaic dataset or a raster layer containing a mosaic function.
 This does not only affect the image service.
 For example, if you have a map document containing a mosaic dataset, you require the ArcGIS Image extension .

 When you publish an image service, the service definition and all the data will be moved onto the server.
 Rather than moving and duplicating your data on the server, you can do one of a few things: